 Home confinement usually comes with curfews and strict conditions of when a defendant can leave home.
 It's not considered to be a way to "let an offender off easy."
 House arrest is intended to be confining, and is a legitimate form of monitoring or punishment.

-In many house arrest cases, an ankle bracelet is used to monitor the offender’s movements.
-This electronic monitoring device is often maintained and monitored by a third-party provider who can detect if the offender has unlawfully tried to leave the property or remove the device itself.
-In some instances, the offender is responsible for the expenses associated with the electronic monitoring device.
-This can be another advantage of home imprisonment.
-Not only does the state save on the costs of incarceration, but it may also not have many expenses associated with house arrest itself.
+In many house arrest cases, the defendant wears an ankle bracelet (or electronic tether) to monitor their movements.
+This electronic monitoring device is often maintained and monitored by a third-party provider, who can detect whether the defendant has unlawfully tried to leave the property or remove the device itself.

-House arrest does not necessarily confine the offender to their home for 24 hours every day, 7 days a week.
-In some cases, offenders may be permitted to go to work and/or school, attend religious services, and go to medical appointments.
-Home confinement can be more restraining than this, of course, depending on the specifics of the confinement and the infraction.
-House arrest is also not considered to be “letting an offender off easy.”
-House arrest is intended to be confining, and is a legitimate form of punishment.
-It is designed to keep the non-violent offender from committing the crime again.
+House arrest doesn't necessarily confine the offenders to their homes for 24 hours a day, 7 days a week.
+In some cases, offenders may be permitted to go to work and school, attend religious services, and go to medical appointments or court-ordered treatment.
+Home confinement can be more restraining, of course, depending on the specifics of the confinement and the infraction.
+Often, house arrest will come with additional conditions.
+Depending on the case, conditions might include curfews, travel restrictions, no-contact orders, or alcohol or drug testing.

 The defendant is often responsible for the expenses associated with the electronic monitoring device.
 Having a defendant on home imprisonment pay for the cost of monitoring is particularly attractive to cash-strapped states and court systems.
 At the same time, daily monitoring fees rack up quickly and can become a stressful or unmanageable form of debt for low-income defendants.